 Don’t Put the Hutch in a Garage or Unsuitable Shed

 It is not a good idea to house your guinea pigs in a shed or garage during the summer.
-They absorb heat, often don’t have much ventilation and can become extremely hot indeed.
-We have a wooden summerhouse (much like a shed really) and it is impossible even for us humans to use on the hottest days for this reason.
+These buildings absorb heat, often don’t have much ventilation and can become extremely hot.

-However, a shed that you have turned into a guinea pig house with constant access to an secured outdoor space, with good ventilation and where they can escape the heat if necessary to a cooler spot is fine.
+However, a shed that you have turned into a guinea pig house with constant access to an secured outdoor space, with good ventilation and where they can escape the heat if necessary to a cooler spot where they also feel safe is fine.
+This cooler spot should also have areas where they can hide or they may retreat into the hotter area simply because they feel safer.

 Beware of Flystrike